microsoft/TypeScript-Handbook/pages/Module Resolution.md

 As discussed earlier, the compiler can visit files outside the current folder when resolving a module.
 This can be hard when diagnosing why a module is not resolved, or is resolved to an incorrect definition.
-Enabling the compiler module resolution tracing using `--traceModuleResolution`.
+Enabling the compiler module resolution tracing using `--traceModuleResolution` provides insight in what happened during the module resolution process.

 Let's say we have a sample application that uses the `typescript` module.
-`app.ts` has an import like `import * as ts from `typescript`.
+`app.ts` has an import like `import * as ts from "typescript"`.

 ```tree
 │   tsconfig.json